 Each county is different, but as we mentioned earlier, when a person is released from jail depends on several factors.
 The most important is the bond and any conditions of the bond.
 Depending on the county and level of intoxication, you could even be released on your own recognizance (OR’d) without bond.
 You will be given a piece of paper with your Initial Hearing information.

 This could be just a few days or several weeks later.
-Either way, you should contact an Indianapolis DUI lawyer as soon as you are released to discuss your case.
+Either way, you should contact a DUI lawyer as soon as you are released to discuss your case.

 The Initial Hearing in Indiana